 AHPA’s mission is to promote the responsible commerce of herbal products to ensure that consumers continue to enjoy informed access to a wide variety of herbal goods.

-The American Herbal Products Association promotes the responsible commerce of herbal products.
-AHPA has adopted numerous policies in support of this mission through a process that includes significant input from AHPA members.
+AHPA promotes the responsible commerce of herbal products to ensure that consumers continue to enjoy informed access to a wide variety of herbal goods.
+The organization has adopted numerous policies in support of this mission through a process that includes significant input from AHPA members.
 These policies represent meaningful self-regulation for the herbal products industry.

 AHPA’s Code of Ethics, Business Practices & Trade Requirements

 AHPA members are required to comply with the Code of Ethics, Business Practices and Current Trade Requirements.
 This Code was adopted by the membership and reflects the ethics of the responsible companies and organizations within the herbal products trade.
-The Code can be revised by the adoption of trade recommendations.
 AHPA actively pursues the adoption of specific trade recommendations that serve to provide informed guidance for the herbal products industry.
 These policies are developed when it is determined that a significant body of evidence warrants, for example, labeling or manufacturing standards beyond those mandated by the federal laws that govern herbal products.
-By proactively devleoping industry business practices, AHPA and its members ensure that those practices are informed by knowledge and experience.
+By proactively developing industry business practices, AHPA and its members ensure that those practices are informed by knowledge and experience.

 AHPA develops guidance policies to advance its mission to promote the responsible commerce of herbal products.
 These policies address a variety of labeling and manufacturing issues and reflect the consensus of AHPA’s members and its board of trustees.
 Unlike AHPA’s trade recommendations, compliance with AHPA’s guidance policies is not a condition of membership.
 However, AHPA encourages its members and non-member companies to adopt each of these policies in the interest of establishing consistent and informed trade practices.